Harper & Brothers Publishers (New York, US)

 I have two copies of The Crimson Handkerchief.
 While the jackets and the interior of the books are the same, the bindings differ significantly.

 The first, possibly earlier binding, is dark blue with extensive decoration.
+This binding style seems to follow the style used in the initial version of the series issued in the 1890s.

 The second binding is much simpler (and is the binding used on what I believe is the last book in the series (Bewitched)